 Genmacro in Shapeless and other foundational libraries.
 The new implementation is more robust, efficient and easier to use than the macro.

-- Implicit by-name parameters provide a more robust in-language implementation of the
+- By-name context parameters provide a more robust in-language implementation of the

 Lazymacro in Shapeless.